 Project Wildcat, which provides access for approximately 400 MMcf/d of rich natural gas from the Anadarko Basin to North Texas, was placed into service during June 2018 and achieved full operational capacity in July 2018.
-This rich gas is able to reach the Texas intrastate natural gas markets, including the Tolar Hub, by being processed under the Partnership's agreement with an affiliate of Energy Transfer Partners, LP for 400 MMcf/d of firm processing capacity at the Godley Plant in Johnson County, Texas.
+This gas is being processed under the Partnership's agreement with an affiliate of Energy Transfer Partners, LP for 400 MMcf/d of firm processing capacity at the Godley Plant in Johnson County, Texas.
 Even with the 400 MMcf/d of processing capacity provided by this project, the Partnership anticipates that there will be a need to resume construction of the previously announced Wildhorse Plant, a 200 MMcf/d cryogenic processing facility we plan to connect to our super-header system in Garvin County, Oklahoma, though likely not before 2019.